The Missouri Bar

-The Missouri Bar's main offices are located in downtown Jefferson City.
-The Center houses conference rooms and meeting areas, which are available to members for business functions.

-All policies and programs of The Missouri Bar are either developed or overseen by the bar's Board of Governors, a 45-member group of elected lawyers who represent the members in their districts.

 History

-The Missouri Bar traces its lineage to a voluntary membership organization called the Missouri Bar Association founded in 1880.
+The Missouri Bar began as a voluntary membership organization called the Missouri Bar Association founded in 1880.
 On June 16, 1944, The Missouri Bar was created by order of the Supreme Court of Missouri with the belief that lawyers are stronger when working together.
-From its start, The Missouri Bar has worked to improve the profession, the law and the administration of justice for all Missourians, with Supreme Court of Missouri Rule 4 stating that it is the "responsibility of the members of the Bar of this Court and of all lawyers who practice in the State of Missouri" to "strive at all times to uphold the honor and maintain the dignity of the profession and to improve not only the law but the administration of justice."
+From its start, The Missouri Bar has worked to improve the profession, the law and the administration of justice for all Missourians, with Supreme Court of Missouri Rule 4 stating that it is the "responsibility of the members of the Bar of this Court and of all lawyers who practice in the State of Missouri" and to "strive at all times to uphold the honor and maintain the dignity of the profession and to improve not only the law but the administration of justice".

 Structure

 Bar policy is set by a board consisting of the organization's officers plus board members elected by district.
 The officers of The Missouri Bar consist of the President, the President-Elect, the vice-president, and the Immediate Past President.
 They, along with one representative from each of the three Missouri Court of Appeals districts, make up the organization's executive committee.
 All members of the executive committee are members of the Board of Governors of The Missouri Bar, the policy-making body elected by the members of the state bar.

 Missouri lawyers must complete 15 continuing education credits each year.
-At least three of the total 15 credit hours must be devoted exclusively to accredited ethics programs, seminars, and activities, including professionalism, substance abuse, mental health, legal or judicial ethics, malpractice prevention, explicit or implicit bias, diversity, inclusion, or cultural competency; and at least one of the three ethics credit hours must be devoted exclusively to explicit or implicit bias, diversity, inclusion, or cultural competency.